mosip/mds-testing-kit/mds-test-ui/README.md

-# MdsTestUi
+# SBITestUi

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.0.1.

 Change url to point to spring boot server in environments/environment.ts file.
-Currently it is set to base_url: 'http://localhost:8080/'
+Currently it is set to base_url: 'http://localhost:8081/'

+NodeJs is prerequisite

+## Local Set up one time

+Run `npm install` to download all the required configuration. `node_modules` will be created.

 ## Development server